starekrow/SecureToken-php/README.md

     - bit 6 indicates whether the decrypted payload is binary or JSON
     - bits 4-5 indicate the token type (compact in this case)
     - bits 0-3 contain the key index
-  - 10 bytes: signature for a compact token
+  - 10 bytes: MAC for a compact token
   - 16 bytes: initialization vector for encryption
   - 16 bytes: the encrypted payload, consisting of:
     - 1 byte: copy of the flags byte